-Jeanne is featured in the National AIDS Memorial Surviving Voices oral history project series, “Unsung Heroes: The Hemophilia Communitie’s Response to AIDS,” which captured stories from the national Hemophiliac Community in its efforts to ensure that stories and lessons of the AIDS epidemic are captured, curated, and retained for future generations.
+Jeanne is featured in the National AIDS Memorial Surviving Voices oral history project series, “Unsung Heroes: The Hemophilia Communities Response to AIDS,” which captured stories from the national Hemophiliac Community in its efforts to ensure that stories and lessons from the AIDS epidemic are captured, curated, and retained for future generations.

-Jeanne and Ryan became an important voice in the AIDS epidemic at a time when fear, cruelty and discrimination about the disease dominanted the national discussion.
+Jeanne and Ryan became an important voice in the AIDS epidemic at a time when fear, cruelty and discrimination about the disease dominated the national discussion.

 2020 marks 30 years since the death of Ryan.
 Today, Jeanne White-Ginder is still carrying on his fight against AIDS.